Cortico on Campus—Apply Now!

 Selection Criteria

-• You can commit 5-7 hours per month to project work and learning opportunities with other teams in the cohort
+• You can commit 5-7 hours per month to project work and cohort learning opportunities

 Submission Process

-Applications will be accepted on a rolling basis until February 14, 2025 in the lead-up to the program’s launch in March 2025.
+Applications will be accepted on a rolling basis until June 30, 2025 in the lead-up to the program’s launch in October 2025.
 Candidates will be notified of application receipt within 4 business days of their submission.
-As part of the application process, all eligible applicants will be required to have a 30-minute interview with members of the Cortico team.
+As part of the application process, all eligible applicants will be required to have a 30-minute interview with members of the Cortico team and provide one faculty reference.

 Preview application questions on our FAQs page under The Program